ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

 The serverless architecture above is actually quite small.
 I've seen architectures containing tens of Lambda Functions and other AWS services.

-The challenges that come with a serverless architecture:
+Some of the challenges that come with a serverless architecture are:
-1. If it goes wrong somewhere in my distributed landscape, where did it go wrong?
+1. It might wrong somewhere in my distributed landscape. if it does, where did it go wrong?
-* Which part of my flow is performing poorly.
+2. Which part of my flow is performing poorly.
-2. Let's find the performance bottlenecks.
+Let's find the performance bottlenecks.
-3. I can't run my system locally anymore since I cannot run all cloud services at my computer.
+3. I cannot run all cloud services at my computer.
+So I can't run my system locally anymore.
 How do I test whether my system is behaving as it is supposed to?

 In the next part we'll focus on solving these challenges.